For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

 It might seem an obvious choice, but Mazda’s legendary MX-5 remains a sound investment even as its true worth becomes widely known.

-A Japanese improvement on the front-engine, rear-wheel drive, lightweight sports cars that Britain had been turning out since the ’50s, it was unveiled in 1989 with the reliability that was so often lacking in its European cousins.
+A Japanese improvement on the front-engine, rear-wheel drive, lightweight sports cars that Britain had been turning out since the ’50s, the reimagined roadster was unveiled in 1989 and soon proved a success.

 Affordably sporty, early MX-5s carried 1.6-litre or 1.8-litre engines and were immensely fun to drive.
 Later motors were more reliable, but there’s decent availability of spares if anything needs a fix.

 There are so many of them out there that you could easily pick one up for under a grand if you wanted to.

 If, however, you’re looking for a car that rises in value as well as giving you enjoyment then we’d suggest you invest in a good-condition, rust-free example for up to around the £6k mark.